 New manufacturer for iPhones

 In previous years, Foxconn has received a contract for every single iPhone model – and now that's seemingly changed with the iPhone 16 Pro Max.
-Instead, that has been passed over to Luxshare – which will have already got some iPhones under its belt with the iPhone 15 Pro and Pro Max if rumors are to be believed.
+Instead, that has been passed over to Luxshare – which will have already got some iPhones under its belt with the iPhone 15, iPhone 15 Pro, and iPhone 15 Pro Max if rumors are to be believed.

 The two companies will be sharing duties until the iPhone 16 Pro Max when the pair will make separate models.
 This is a massive loss for Foxconn, which traditionally made every single model of iPhone with the Pro moniker.